 The Morehouse Difference

-Most other calibration laboratories are not accredited for calibration in accordance with ASTM E74, ISO 376, or accredited to report hysteresis error.
+Most other calibration laboratories are not accredited for load cell calibration in accordance with ASTM E74, ISO 376, or accredited to report hysteresis error.
 In terms of measurement accuracy, Morehouse is only second to the US National Institute of Standards and Technology (NIST).
 We guarantee an exceptional customer experience, and will not compromise when it comes to providing you with the best possible calibration service.
-Discover the benefits of using a results oriented calibration provider by calling Morehouse today.
+Discover the benefits of using a results-oriented calibration provider by calling Morehouse today.

 Morehouse primary force laboratory is capable of performing ISO/IEC 17025 accredited calibration from 0.1 lbf to 2.25 million lbf.
 Our force lab features: